 This is caused by fungal disease called scab.
 It doesn’t affect yield or storage, but while still edible, the potatoes won’t be as good.
 To reduce the risk, practice regular crop rotation, grow potatoes in an acidic soil (5.5 or even a bit lower) and don’t apply fresh manure.

 Some potato varieties , including Caribe, Norland, Viking, Kennebec, and Gold Rush, are moderately resistant to scab, though no variety is totally immune.
-For a full list of varieties that are particularly vulnerable or resistant to this disease, see Alberta Agriculture and Forestry’s Potato Scab – Frequently Asked Questions page.

 Why are the tops of my potato plants dying early?